muhammadut/Adaptive-EVI-Estimation/README.md

 ```
 ## Introduction

 This repository provides a Python implementation of an adaptive method for estimating the Extreme Value Index (EVI) using Probability Weighted Moments (PWM).
+The paper is called ```"Computational Study of the Adaptive Estimation of the Extreme Value Index with Probability Weighted Moments" ``` and can be read here: https://shorturl.at/QEeit

 The EVI is a crucial parameter in extreme value theory, playing a key role in understanding and predicting the behavior of extreme events such as natural disasters, financial market crashes, or rare insurance claims.

 ## Background